 Additionally, a glaring omission in ethical recruitment discourses is the needs of women migrants, who comprise nearly half of all migrants worldwide.
 The lack of a gender perspective means regulations do not take into consideration the unique challenges women face both in origin and destination in terms of access, mobility, knowledge and financial independence.
 This is particularly pertinent as ethical recruitment is often seen as only financial costs and not the socio-cultural burdens that may accompany migration, which disproportionately affect women.

-Which brings us to the key issue around ethical recruitment.
-Governments and civil society issue directives to agencies that no charges are to be imposed on prospective migrants.
-Then, whose responsibility is the cost of recruitment?
+Which brings us to the key issue around ethical recruitment: governments and civil society issue directives to agencies that no charges are to be imposed on prospective migrants.
+So, whose responsibility is the cost of recruitment?
 This needs to be clearly spelt out and is not something to be dealt with through recruiting firms alone.
 Further, the right of migrants to work should be upheld as sacrosanct.
 This leads us to several prominent issues that are only ever addressed in abstract terms:

 1) What are ethical recruiting standards?